AProVE: Modular Termination Analysis of Memory-Manipulating C Programs: Introduction

 \paragraph{Limitations} As discussed in~\cite{LLVM-JAR}, some features of \LLVM are not yet supported by our approach (e.g., we do not handle \code{undef}, floating point numbers, or vectors).
-Moreover, we do not regard \code{struct} types and to ease the presentation, we again disregard integer overflows and treat integer types as unbounded in this paper.
+Moreover, to ease the presentation, we do not regard \code{struct} types and we again disregard integer overflows and treat integer types as unbounded in this paper.
 For simplicity, we assume a 1 byte data alignment (i.e., values may be stored at any address).
 However, the handling of arbitrary alignment is implemented in \aprove{} and we refer to~\cite{LLVM-JAR} for details.
 Finally, we do not consider \emph{disproving} properties like memory safety or termination in this paper.